Australia's #1 Info Source for Painters!

-Start with one room at a time – Even though this is not the way the professionals would tackle it, it will be easier for the amateur.
+Even though this is not the way the professionals would tackle a painting project,

 1/ If at all feasible, remove all furniture, pictures, etc. If you cannot move items out, then place them in the centre of the room and cover well with drop sheets, leaving space to access the lights so you can paint around the fixtures).